Protecting wild land

 Our work makes a difference

 In 2014 our campaigning helped get a map of official Wild Land Areas recognised by the Scottish Government and included in planning policy.
+This recognition of Scotland’s wild land as a nationally important asset that needs to be safeguarded marked a historic breakthrough in our work.

 The wedges of development are being driven hard, and none of the obstacles or defences of nature can long withstand the onset ...John Muir